richpl/PyBasic/README.md

 After the completion of the loop, the loop variable value will be the end value + step value (unless the loop is exited using a **GOTO** statement).

-### Conditional branching
+### Conditionals

-Conditional branches are implemented using the **IF-THEN-ELSE** statement.
-The expression is evaluated and the appropriate jump made depending upon the result of the evaluation.
+Conditionals are implemented using the **IF-THEN-ELSE** statement.
+The expression is evaluated and the appropriate statements executed depending upon the result of the evaluation.
+If a positive integer is supplied as the **THEN** or the **ELSE** statement, a branch will be performed to the indicated line number.

+Note that the **ELSE** clause is optional and may be omitted.
+In this case, the **THEN** branch is taken if the expression evaluates to true, otherwise the next statement is executed.

+**Conditional branching example:**

 ```
 > 10 REM PRINT THE GREATEST NUMBER